aut0poietic/ia-wc-pipleline/README.md

 # Continuing Misadventures in Web Components
 *a.k.a.
-Finding a multi-framework pipleline that doesn't suck.*
+How I learned to stop worrying about and love the Shadow DOM.*

-So I started drinking the Kool-aid: Web Components, here I come.
+Web Components, here I come.
 YeeHAW!

-But seriously, Web Component scratch a particular hard-to-reach itch of mine that -- well, no, really you don't want to hear about that crap.
-Suffice it to say, I want something that's probably going to be a difficult if not impossible to do:
+But seriously, Web Component scratch a particular hard-to-reach itch of mine that -- well you don't want to hear about that.
+The long-and-short of it is that I know absolutely nothing about Web Components other than they must be capitalized.

 - **Minimal**<br>What attracted me to Web Components in the first place was the idea that I could have a tiny little file that delivered a single, cohesive component.
- No massive-honking React Bundle with Babel-infused helpers.
-Standards, Baby!
+ No massive, browser-crushing bundle with Babel-infused helpers.
 - **Separate but Compatible**<br>But for all that the Web Components I create must live within whatever framework I choose.
-Web Components MUST be first-class citizens.
+Web Components **must** be first-class citizens.
 No, I don't want React to consume and convert.
-If I use a framework it needs to believe, with all it's little over-engineered heart that my Web Component is nothing more than a native HTML tag.
+If I use a framework it needs to believe, with all it's heart that my Web Component is nothing more than a native HTML tag.
-- **code-in-code**<br>Look, I get that many people enjoy shoving the kitchen sink in their .js files or enjoy having a massive monolith of a file.
+- **code-in-code**<br>Look, I get that many people enjoy shoving the kitchen sink in their .js files or work with CSS, JS, HTML and other stuff in a single file.
 I wish them the very best.
-Me, well, I'd rather snorkel in a stopped-up toilet after bean burrito breakfast at the International Irritable Bowel convention.
-I want my css in my .css (though I do enjoy a little SASS).
+Me, well, not so much.
+I want my CSS in my `.css` (though I do enjoy a little SASS from time to time).

 The bottom line is this: I want to write these things my way _(even if it's stupid)_.

-I want to be able to generate a Web Component and drop it into a WordPress plugin and have Gutenberg both use and save the resulting component.
-Then I want to take the same component and drop it into an Electron project and it just work.
-Then for an encore I want to shove React into that Electron app and have it feed Plain-Old-JS objects into the same Web Component.
-Then just to push my luck, that same Electron app should be able to render it back down to the original Web Component HTML.
+I want to:

+- Generate a minified, single-file Web Component.
+- Drop that same into a WordPress plugin and have Gutenberg edit it's properties, outputting the same component in the content.
+- Add the component into my React+Redux app's generated HTML and let the app manage it's `children` and `props` with Plain-Old JS objects.
+- Turn that React+Redux app into a backend, rendering the Web Component like it was everyday HTML.

+I don't ask for much, do I?

 ## Which brings us to this repo...

+For all I know this all just works.
+Again, I freely admit that I know nothing.

+So this repo is al about finding out what I can do, and how to get there.
-These are my ongoing experiments in building something that will pull this off.
-Let's be brutally honest: Most of this is ignoring the way people are handling WC's and doing things that are bat-guano-crazy.
+Throwing out some brutally honesty: All of this is ignoring the way people are handling Web Components out in the blogosphere.
+There's crazy good guidance out there, with awesome completely usable pipelines.
+I am intentionally ignoring them and doing this wrong.

 **That's okay.**

-The idea is to learn something from doing stupid things and maybe catch something useful along the way.
+The idea is to learn something from doing silly things and maybe catch something useful along the way.
 Right now, I'm leaving nothing off the table that'll get the job done.

-Sure, Grunt could do this.
+Grunt could do this.
 Sounds fun.
 Gulp too.
 Multiple webpack configs?
 Hah, okay.
 Summoning eldritch horrors from parallel dimensions in exchange for a constant supply of gerbils?
-I'm down, can't be any worse than writing custom loaders for webpack.
+I'm down, can't be any worse than writing custom loaders for webpack, or, you know, wrap my head around RollUp.

 ## Experiments

+So Here they are&mdash;The Experiments&mdash;in order:

-### A Dirt-Dumb webpack Single WC
+### A lit-element WC with minimal Webpack
  [webpack-stupid-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/webpack-stupid-wc) is my first attempt at creating a single file, fully enclosed
  Web Component based on LitElement.
 It works, but that's about all I can say for it.